Residential Care or Nursing Care: What’s The Difference?

 We understand that taking that next step to look into a care home for either yourself or a loved one is a big step that involves a lot of thought, its a difficult time and its hard to know where or who to turn to.
 Upon admission to any care home, a personal assessment will help establish a care plan which will decide what level of medical care or personal care is best for each individual to make sure the care home will meet their requirements.
 Most care homes will also provide home tours to ensure that you get a feel for the home, understanding the comfortable feel within the new surroundings.

-All our residents within our home will receive high quality care, with shared communal facilities with social and physical activity involved, allowing residents to thrive.
-We have an accessible activities programme to ensure no two days are the same and care home residents will benefits from physical activities and mental stimulation.
-Additionally, with our around the clock care we’re able to get to know our residents, making sure we provide the best care for all.
-With person centred care it means we can regularly consult with our residents and their relatives to understand what they enjoy and what they would like to try, whilst keeping all care requirements as an ongoing priority.
+All our residents our nursing home in Lanark receive high quality care, with shared communal facilities and social activity, allowing residents to thrive.
+Our accessible activities programme ensures no two days are the same and residents benefits from physical activities and mental stimulation.
+Person-centred care means we regularly consult with our residents and their relatives to understand what they enjoy and what they would like to try, whilst keeping all care requirements as an ongoing priority.

 Here to Support You

-Understanding the difference between residential care and nursing care, alongside recognising what care is required for yourself or a loved one can be confusing, yet our staff are always on hand to provide you with support and advice, not only to our existing residents but also any prospective residents, along with their family members.
+Understanding the different types of care and how best to support your family can be confusing, that's why our staff are always on hand to provide current and prospective residents with support and advice.
 You can be rest assured that we will provide you with the best guidance and support in determining the best course of action for you or your loved one.

-We welcome you to contact us with any questions you may have in regards to our care, or our care home.
+We welcome you to contact us with any questions you may have in regards to our care or our home.
 Whether it’s short term care or long term care you require, we can help.
-Feel free to visit our FAQs page where we have answered the most commonly asked questions.